RL with KL penalties is better viewed as Bayesian inference: Fine-tuning language models via KL-regularised RL

 There is an obvious solution to the distribution collapse problem: including preserving distributional properties of an LM as part of the reward function.
 The notion of preserving distributional properties of an LM $\pi_\theta$ can be formalised as penalising for Kullback-Leibler (KL) divergence between $\pi_\theta$ and some other, pretrained LM $\pi_0$.
 Typically, $\pi_\theta$ is initialised to $\pi_0$ and then fine-tuned to maximise the following objective:

-The first term in \eqref{klrl1} is equivalent to $J_\text{RL}(\theta)$ in \eqref{rl} while the second additionally constrains $\pi_\theta$ to stay close (in terms of KL) to $\pi_0$.
+The first term in the right-hand side of \eqref{KL-RL1} is equivalent to $J_\text{RL}(\theta)$ in \eqref{rl} while the second additionally constrains $\pi_\theta$ to stay close (in terms of KL) to $\pi_0$.
 Almost always some reward needs to be sacrificed for that; the coefficient $\beta$ determines the trade-off of how much reward is needed to justify departing from $\pi_0$ by a certain distance.
 This objective is commonly used as part of a popular recipe for fine-tuning LMs termed ``RL from Human Feedback'' (RLHF) and works surprisingly well in practice \citep{Ziegler19,10.5555/3495724.3495977,redteaming,bai2022training}.
 Earlier approaches to fine-tuning LMs employing this objective used the called it ``conservative fine-tuning'' \citep{KL_Jaques17} or KL-control \cite{KL_jaquesK19}.
 Here, we focus only on the policy optimisation part of this setup, which we term ``KL-regularised RL''.

-The KL-regularised RL objective \eqref{klrl1} can easily be reformulated as just expected reward as in \eqref{rl}.
+The KL-regularised RL objective \eqref{KL-RL1} can easily be reformulated as just expected reward as in \eqref{rl}.
 We only have to define a new reward function $r'_\theta(x)$ which incorporates the original reward $r$ and the KL penalty, using the definition of KL divergence:

-This new reward function additionally rewards sequences likely under $\pi_0$ (therefore fluent) and unlikely under $\pi_\theta$ itself (an entropy bonus).
-But even in \eqref{klrl2}, $J_\text{KL-RL}(\theta)$ is not a standard RL objective: now the reward depends on policy parameters $\theta$, which makes it non-stationary and coupled with $\pi_\theta$.
-But is framing the maximisation of \eqref{klrl2} as RL really necessary?
-In the next section, we will develop an alternative view of this objective -- as an approximate solution to a Bayesian inference problem -- and argue that it is more appealing than the RL framing.
+But is framing the maximisation of \eqref{KL-RL2} as RL really necessary?
+In the next section, we will develop an alternative view of this objective -- as an approximate solution to a Bayesian inference problem -- and argue that it is a more appealing framing.